Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-Note the last two items in principle descend from a more general setup, where the point at infinity is not fixed, provided one can show how horizontal sections transform under the pull-back diagonal $\PSL(2,\mb{C})$-action.
-Going in this direction, in \S~\ref{sec:conformal_transformations} we prove that horizontal sections of the bundle of coinvariants are naturally equivariant under the action of the subgroup of affine transformations of the complex plane, with the explicit transformation~\eqref{eq:affine_transformations}.
+Note the last two items in principle descend from a more general setup, where the point at infinity is not fixed, provided one can show how horizontal sections transform under the pull-back diagonal $\PSL(2,\mb C)$-action.
+Going in this direction, in \S~\ref{sec:conformal_transformations} we prove that horizontal sections of the bundle of coinvariants are naturally equivariant under the action of the subgroup of affine transformations of the affine line, with the explicit transformation~\eqref{eq:affine_transformations}.

-Finally we abstract the formul\ae{} for the reduced connections on the space of coinvariants in order to define a family of \emph{universal} connection: these are connections $\nabla_{p}$ on the trivial vector bundle with fibre $U (\mf{g}_{p} )^{\otimes n}$ for $p \geq 1$, over the space of tame isomonodromy times, which induce the above connections on $\ms{H}$ by taking representations.\footnote{Note the connection of~\cite{reshetikhin_1992_the_knizhnik_zamolodchikov_system_as_a_deformation_of_the_isomonodromy_problem} is given in universal terms: $\mf{g}_{p}$-modules and coinvariants are not discussed; neither are the moduli of irregular meromorphic connections or the irregular vectors of~\cite{gaiotto_teschner_2012_irregular_singularities_in_liouville_theory_and_argyres_douglas_type_gauge_theories}.} Since all induced connections are flat and well defined on $\mf{g}$-coinvariants, it is natural to conjecture that the same holds for the universal connections \emph{before} taking representations.
+Finally we abstract the formul\ae{} for the reduced connections and define a family of \emph{universal} ones: these are connections $\nabla_p$ on the trivial vector bundle with fibre $U (\mf g_p )^{\otimes n}$ for $p \geq 1$, over the space of tame isomonodromy times, which induce the above connections on $\ms H$ by taking representations.\footnote{Note the connection of~\cite{reshetikhin_1992_the_knizhnik_zamolodchikov_system_as_a_deformation_of_the_isomonodromy_problem} is given in universal terms: $\mf g_p$-modules and (co)invariants are not discussed, nor are the irregular types of irregular meromorphic connections.} Since all induced connections are flat and well defined on $\mf g$-coinvariants, it is natural to conjecture that the same holds for the universal connections \emph{before} taking representations.

-\begin{theorem}[Thms.~\ref{thm:cybe} and~\ref{thm:universal_flatness}, and Prop.~\ref{prop:g_invariance_universal_connection}] The connection $\nabla_{p}$ is flat, and descends to a connection on $\mf{g}$-coinvariants of the tensor power $U (\mf{g}_{p})^{\otimes n}$. \end{theorem}
+\begin{theorem}[Thms.~\ref{thm:cybe} and~\ref{thm:universal_flatness}, and Prop.~\ref{prop:g_invariance_universal_connection}] The connection $\nabla_p$ is flat, and descends to a connection on $\mf g$-coinvariants of the tensor power $U (\mf g_p)^{\otimes n}$. \end{theorem}